DavidDTessier/gcp-certifications/Security Engineer/README.md

 ![IPSec VPN](images/IPSec%20VPN.png)

 Offers an SLA of 99.9% service availability.
 Supports Static Routes or Dynamic Routes (with the use of a Cloud Router).
-Suppports IKEv1 and IKEv2 (Internet Key Exchange) using a shared secret (IKE preshared key).
+Supports IKEv1 and IKEv2 (Internet Key Exchange) using a shared secret (IKE pre-shared key).

 Cloud VPN traffic will either traverse the public internet or can use a direct peering line to Google's Network (Cloud Interconnect).

-Each _Cloud VPN_ can support up to 3 Gbs when traffic is traversing a direct pering link, or 1.5 Gps when its traversing over the public internet.
+Each _Cloud VPN_ can support up to 3 GBs when traffic is traversing a direct peering link, or 1.5 Gps when its traversing over the public internet.

 **VPN with Static Routes**
 ![VPN Static Routes](images/VPN_Static_Routes.png)